Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I would like to make something out of felt and stiffen it with starch, but I have never tried this before.
 Could anyone please tell me if the starch would alter the felt drastically or if there is a specific brand that works better?
 Thanks in advance.

 Hi Jane I am just experimenting with this right now - have soaked the felt in a PVA water solution and then placed it on the mould I am using in this case a balloon.
 This works OK but the felt I made is very fine and when the balloon was let down the felt was not really firm enough to hold the shape.
 It does dry clear though.
 This works better with a thicker felt.
 Now I am trying a sticky rice flour starch to harden fine felt over a glass vase as my mold.
 Not sure how it will work, Have just been looking at the homemade starch receipes on this site as well.

 There's a product called "Stiffy" - I think.
 I see it often around Halloween, to use on cheese cloth to make stand-up ghosts.
-You might check to see if your craft store has some and if this would work for you.

 I have been using Merito starch to ease ironing.
 Yesterday, I used it on my shirt the same way I used it before, but stains were left on my shirt.
 I have already tried to wash it with water once, but it did not come off.
 What should I do to get the stains off?
 Has this happened to anyone before, and is Merito safe to be used on all clothes?
 Thanks :)